[Coronavirus] EU: Athens can handle Covid outbreak at Greek camp

 Despite the deal, Mitarachi noted 10,000 people had still been transferred to the mainland so far this year.
 He also insisted all measures are being taken to ensure the safety of the Greek island camp refugees.

 In reality, Moria has one functioning faucet per 1,300 people.
-A lockdown also been imposed, making any notions of social distancing impossible.
+A lockdown also has been imposed, making any notions of social distancing impossible.

 He said all new arrivals from Turkey are separated and kept away from the camps.
 Special health units will also be dispatched into the camps to test for cases, he said.